Cheeden/tp/docs/DeveloperGuide.md

 **UI Component:**

-* The result of a successful addprogress command is displayed in the Result Display panel.
+* The result of a successful `addprogress` command is displayed in the Result Display panel.
-* The updated progress list can then be viewed using the viewlessons command, which opens the LessonProgressWindow.
+* The updated progress list can then be viewed using the `viewlessons` command, which opens the LessonProgressWindow.

+**Notes:**
+The sequence diagram above focuses on the runtime behavior of AddProgressCommand.execute() and its interactions with `Model`, `Person`, and `LessonProgress`.
+Classes such as `AddProgressCommandParser`, `ParserUtil`, and `LocalDate` are not included because they handle input parsing and validation before execution and are considered utility or library components.
+This keeps the diagram concise and highlights the key object interactions for adding a lesson progress entry.

 **Example Usage Scenario**